W Wailes Wailes and Strang

 Glass: Hastings, – St Helen, Ore (new); – St Nicholas (Fisherman’s Church); – St Peter and St Paul, Parkstone Road (supervised); Salehurst; Sedlescombe; Westfield

-James Wyatt (1746-1813) was the son of a Staffordshire builder and is the most celebrated, if not always the finest, of the later C18 and C19 family of architects.
+James Wyatt (1746-1813) was the son of a Staffordshire builder and is the most celebrated, if not always the finest, of the prolific later C18 and C19 family of architects.
 He rose to become Surveyor-General, the leading position in the Office of Public Works, a government department.
 After travel and study in Italy, he became famous at an early age and thereafter had a large practice until his death in a coach accident.
 He designed many country houses and was proficient in classical and gothic, though as he grew older he showed a preference for the gothic for both houses and churches.
-His carelessness over the structural and financial sides of his practice, both official and private, was remarkable.
+His carelessness over the structural and financial sides of his practice, both official and private, was at times remarkable.
 It was probably the result of overwork and personal indiscipline and was offset only partly by his immense personal charm.
 In Sussex, Sheffield Park and West Dean Park are examples of his gothic houses (the latter has been altered) and Goodwood is one of his stranger classical designs.
 His apparent facility was criticised both by contemporaries and later writers, though in fact his knowledge of gothic was advanced for his time and in the classical style his rejection of the baroque was in the van of taste.
 He was also the first systematic restorer of the great cathedrals and his often cavalier treatment of earlier features he disliked, such as the destruction of the separate bell-tower at Salisbury, earned him the contempt of many contemporaries and of the Victorians (‘Wyatt the Destroyer’).

 Lit: J M Robinson: The Wyatts – an Architectural Dynasty, Oxford 1979 (pp 56-89); DNB